Shabbir012/Project-3B23/README.md

 └── ...

 **Project Outcome**
 As a team, we were able to develop a machine learning model that could perform sentiment analysis.
 We also got data insights for Tango Eye which they could implement as a growth strategy.
-Due to the fact that we got a high number of positive sentiments, we have advised Tango Eye to delve into the world of metaverse as it holds various prospects for them.
+Due to the fact that we got a high number of positive sentiments that negative ones, we have advised Tango Eye to delve into the world of metaverse as it holds various prospects for them.

 ![image](https://github.com/Shabbir012/Project-3B23/assets/152379444/69857aee-daf0-4ee4-9b41-017b924548a8)